moussa7elmoussaoui/leibniz-integral-rule/README.md

 ## Purpose

-This work is intended for educational and academic use, especially for students studying real analysis, measure theory, and integration.
+This work is intended for educational and academic use.